gsmainclusivetechlab/b4ll-callcentre/docs/architecture/app.md

 Our main objective is to demonstrate the potential of biometrics in emerging markets in order to provide financial inclusion.
-Because of this, the target operating systems in this first moment are Android, Android Go, KaiOS and iOS.
+Because of this, the target operating systems in this first moment are Android, Android Go and iOS.
 Also, whenever possible, the feature phones are being considered.